debops/debops/README.rst

     # ---- Backend ----

     # Which backend type are you using? 'unicorn' and 'puma' are supported so far.
+    # You can also disable the backend by setting it to False in case you use passenger.
     rails_deploy_backend: 'unicorn'

     # What do you want to listen on?
 You can choose a tcp addr:port or unix socket.